 If you have any inquiries regarding references please send them to email@example.com

-Transcripts (or mark sheets, where applicable) are required from every degree granting institution you have attended.
+Transcripts (or mark sheets, where applicable) are required from every accredited institution you have attended.
 Unofficial transcripts will be accepted for admissions/evaluation purposes.

 Applicants from Ontario universities and colleges will have the option of ordering their transcripts while completing the online application.